Chinese Masterpieces

 Grayish Celadon Glaze

 This exceptional Northern Song Dynasty Ru-ware cup, distinguished by its refined grayish celadon glaze, was meticulously designed as a tribute vessel for the Emperor and his court.
 The cup is elegantly enhanced with fire-gilded copper bands around both the rim and the base.
 Signs of age are evident through slightly cleaned reddish cuprite and greenish malachite corrosion, which are deemed more reliable than thermoluminescence (TL) testing for the authentication of such artifacts.
 These characteristics are widely recognized by scholars as definitive indicators of authenticity, making replication virtually impossible.
 The cup features a greenish-gray glaze with subtle green undertones, complemented by a delicate network of fine crackling.
-Its surface is smooth and free of agate in glaze mix, showcasing impressed lotus leaf motifs that gracefully encircle the body.
-Moreover, the base exhibits five minute spur marks resembling sesame seeds, which reflect the craftsmanship of the period.
+Its surface is smooth and free of agate in the glaze mix, showcasing impressed lotus leaf motifs that gracefully encircle the body.
+Moreover, the base exhibits five-minute spur marks resembling sesame seeds, which reflect the craftsmanship of the period.
 The dimensions of the cup are approximately 5 3/8 inches in height and 4 1/4 inches in diameter.
 This significant piece, part of the surviving

-collection of Emperor Huizong's Northern Song Tribute Ru ware, exemplifies the artistry and refinement characteristic of
+collection of Emperor Huizong's Northern Song Tribute Ru ware exemplifies the artistry and refinement characteristic of

 this illustrious era. ppjrs